djudju12/compasso-anotacoes/aws-courses/aws-well-architected/readme.md

    * Fazendo architectural trade-offs para maximizar eficiencia

+   Best practices:

+   Optimal server config for a particular workload may vary based on app design Often multiple approaches are requireto to get optiam performance.
+One key best practice is to appropriately size compute, storage, database and networking resources.

+   If possible for your workload, start by utilizing a reference arch or looking ate the amazon builder library or one of the quick start deployment aws.

+   Benchmarking and load testing allow you yo experiement with different sizes of resources and features.

+   You should reatp this processos to evaluate new size options and features as they become avaible

+   Review: Load testing
+   * Use AWS CloudFormation to define your arch as code, allowing you to version control and modify over time.
+This allow you to provision different envs in a controlled way, but more importantly, allows you to bring up production-scale test envs.
+   * After you implement your architecture you must monitor its performance so that you can remediate.
+You can use Amazon CloudWatch to collect metrics, logs files, and set **alarms** as well as initiate actions through Amazon Kineses, Amazons SQS and AWS Lambda

+   Efficiency:
+   * When you architect solutions think about trade-offs, you could trade consistency, durability and space for time or latency to deliver higher performance.
+   * As you make changes on the workload, collect and evaluate metrics to determine the impact of those changes.
+   * Proximity and caching mechanisms: You can use Amazon CloudFront to cache content closer to the end user with the edges locations.
+You can implement in the database layer using Amazon Elasticache.
+Or read-replicas of your databse RDS, this can be easy to implement.

+   * Democratize advanced tech (because you can try new things easy)
+   * Go global in minutes
+   * Use serverless arch
+   * Experiment more often
+   * Consider mechanical sympath (making sure that we understand how each component of the system works)

 ### Cost Optimization
 ___

+   best practice:
+   Mange demand and supply with the right amount of resource:
+   * Manage demand with a queue or buffer
+   * Supply the right amount of resources throug AWS Auto Scaling (demand based or time based)

+   Expenditure awaraness
+   * Tag resources
+   * Track project lifecycle and profile applications
+   * monotr usage and spend
+   * use aws cost explorer
+   * use partner tool

+   Use AWS Cost explorer to catogarize and track your AWS cost
+   * For exampole, you can use AWS Cost Explorer to see which services you use mnost, which Availability Zones most of your traffic is in etc. You can check more in [Whats is Cost Explorer?](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-what-is.html)

+   Optimize over time:
+   * Review existing arch decision to be ensure that its the best

+   * On-demand instances allow you to pay by the hour withou long term commitment
+   * Saving Plans and Reserved Instances allow you to commit to a spend leve or usage amount, and receive savings to 72% off on-demand pricing
+   * With Spot Instances, you can consume on unused EC2 capacity at significant discounts.
+Spot Instances are appropriate when the syscan can tolaerate using a fleet of servers where individual server can come and go dynamically

+   * Analyze avaible services
+   * Take advantage of managed AWS services
+   * Consider application-level services
+   * Automation can reduce costs

    * Practice Cloud Financial Management - Perceba valor de negocio e sucesso financeiro conforme voce otimiza seu custo e uso